ChunhThanhDe/ChunhThanhDe/README.md

 </p>

 ```
-Dear programer
+Dear programmer

 when I wrote my code, only god
 and I knew how it worked
-Now, only god know it
+Now, only god knows it

 Therefore, if you are trying to optimize
 my code and it doesn't run
 I can only wish you luck :))

-Journey start time on Mar 4, 2022
+The journey starts time on Mar 4, 2022

 Best regards